Zallaq

-Zallaq (الزلاق) is a town on the western coast of Bahrain.
+Zallaq (الزلاق) is a village on the western coast of Bahrain.

 Zallaq was the home to the Al-Dawasir, Al-Zeabi and Al-Gahtam and Al-Seddiqi tribes in Bahrain together with Budaiya and Hawar Islands.
 It is famous for the Jazaer Beach (also known as Zallaq Beach).
 The Al Areen Wildlife Park is also near the Jazaer Beach in Zallaq.
-This area is also famous for its proximity to Bahrain International Circuit and Zallaq Springs, unique destination in bahrain offering dining experiences, lifestyle therapy and cultural events.
-The town has many fishing boats..
+The village has many fishing boats.